State Exercise Operations

 - Goal 5: Continuous improvement and program accountability

-CSTI’s Exercise Operations X-Team leads a statewide all-hazards Homeland Security Exercise and Evaluation Program (HSEEP) to assist California in preventing, protecting, mitigating, responding to, and recovering from man-made and natural disasters.
+CSTI’s State Exercise Operations X-Team leads a statewide all-hazards Homeland Security Exercise and Evaluation Program (HSEEP) to assist California in preventing, protecting, mitigating, responding to, and recovering from man-made and natural disasters.
 The objectives of our Exercise Operations Program are to:

 - Deliver HSEEP training courses, both in person and virtual through the Emergency Management Performance Grant (EMPG) and closed contracts